-OVER 40 INNOVATIVE AND ULTRA-MODERN IDEAS
+INNOVATIVE AND ULTRA-MODERN IDEAS

-Introductory Note: The common reaction of visitors to the Fishwick house is that every room contains elements which are wholly unexpected.
-Some features demonstrate Griffin's unusual approach to solving problems or using materials in new ways while others are far from being utilitarian.
-He frequently treated materials, space or light in ways obviously intended solely to delight the viewer.
-Other features are surprising because they are so off-beat, seemingly adopted purely for their novelty value.
+Introductory Note: The common reaction of visitors to the house is that every room contains elements which are wholly unexpected.
+Some features demonstrate Griffin's unusual approach to solving problems or using materials in new ways while others are far from being utilitarian; he frequently treated materials, space or light in ways obviously intended solely to delight the viewer.
+Others are surprising because they are so off-beat; seemingly adopted purely for their novelty value.

-Listed below are over forty design elements which would have been seen by a visitor to the house in the late-1920s as highly innovative or ultra-modern.
-Some can also be seen in other Griffin houses.
-The first two segments include those to do with the design and construction of the house, followed by five more segments, each concentrating on different groups of rooms or living areas.
-[1]
+Listed below are some forty design elements which would have been seen by a visitor to the house in the late-1920s as highly innovative or ultra-modern.
+The first two segments include those to do with the design and construction of the house; followed by five more segments, each concentrating on different groups of rooms or living areas.